 Elastic Cloud Compute (EC2) - Provides compute capacity in the AWS cloud, including virtual servers, networking, and managing storage.

-Endpoint - One end of an API path that allows you to perform a certain function, e.g. /export typically exports data from the PATH you are on.
+Endpoint - One end of an API path that allows you to perform a certain function, for example

 Enterprise mode - An upgrade and extension of Matillion ETL's functionality.
 Additional features include: Git integration, generated documentation, audit log, permissions, data lineage, and concurrent connections.

 Export - To save a copy of the current document, instance, log, image, user details, etc. in another file format for future use.
-In Matillion, jobs, environments, and variables can be exported from one Matillion ETL instance to another.
+In Matillion ETL, jobs, environments, and variables can be exported from one Matillion ETL instance to another.

 External tables - Tables that are outside the database.
 Matillion ETL allows you to write new external tables with a column mapping of your choice.